-- Use of equipment and services above market value; - Use of used or refurbished equipment; - Cost of structural improvements to the Participating Property to enable the installation of resiliency measures in excess of \$40,000;6 - Reimbursement of costs associated with systems installed prior to the Program launch date; - Installation of equipment that is not permanent and integral to the structure as defined by the Puerto Rico Civil Code in Articles 2507 and 252;8 - Ineligible property types include, but are not limited to, multi-family housing, travel trailers, campers, houseboats, second homes, vacation residences, and seasonal/short-term rental properties; - Any cost associated with the purchase of equipment or installation permitted under the Program that occurs prior to execution of a Grant Agreement between the Applicant and PRDOH; - Leases, Power Purchase Agreements, or other financing instruments that delegate, in whole or in part, ownership of the installed PVS and/or WSS are ineligible; - Any activity that directly improves the power grid infrastructure; - Communal PVS, BSS, and/or WSS systems that include(s) shared ownership of assets; and - Activities in the floodway.
+- Installation of equipment that is not permanent and integral to the structure as defined by the Puerto Rico Civil Code in Articles No. 2507 and 252;8 - Ineligible property types include, but are not limited to, multi-family housing, travel trailers, campers, houseboats, second homes, vacation residences, and seasonal/short-term rental properties; - Any cost associated with the purchase of equipment or installation permitted under the Subprogram that occurs prior to execution of a Grant Agreement between the Applicant and PRDOH; - Leases, Power Purchase Agreements, or other financing instruments that delegate, in whole or in part, ownership of the installed PVS and/or WSS are ineligible; - Any activity that directly improves the power grid infrastructure; - Communal PVS, BSS, and/or WSS systems that include(s) shared ownership of assets; and - Activities in the floodway. - Installations on properties without an official account registered with PREPA/LUMA. - Installations on properties without an electric meter installed or where multiple households share a single meter.